 Library Media Services is delighted to share some of the wonderful adventures students are having in libraries throughout the Fairbanks North Star Borough School District.
 Every month we highlight several elementary and/or secondary school libraries.
 This provides an opportunity for each to share some of the exciting activities occurring throughout the school year.

-For the month of February, Library Media Services is pleased to announce that we have chosen to highlight the
+For the month of April, Library Media Services is pleased to announce that we have chosen to highlight the

 look into these wonderful libraries.
 Afterwards, we invite you to peruse some of the